-But the right to choose ministers "would be hollow ... if secular courts could second-guess the organization's sincere determination that a given employee is a 'minister' under the organization's theological tenets."
+But the right to choose ministers "would be hollow . . . if secular courts could second-guess the organization's sincere determination that a given employee is a 'minister' under the organization's theological tenets."
 Hosanna-Tabor, 565 U.S. at 197 (Thomas, J., concurring).
-Accordingly, a broad, flexible definition of "minister" is necessary to avoid resolving essentially religious controversies. "[C]ivil courts are in no position to second-guess [a religious organization's] assessment" that an employee's "religious function ... made it essential that she abide by [the employer's] doctrine" and decision-making.
+Accordingly, a broad, flexible definition of "minister" is necessary to avoid resolving essentially religious controversies. "[C]ivil courts are in no position to second-guess [a religious organization's] assessment" that an employee's "religious function . . . made it essential that she abide by [the employer's] doctrine" and decision-making.
 Id. at 206 (Alito, J., concurring).

 A judicial definition that second-guesses an organization's understanding of who is a minister also creates a chilling effect.
-A religious group's "uncertainty about whether its ministerial designation will be rejected, and a corresponding fear of liability, may cause [it] to conform its beliefs and practices regarding 'ministers' to the prevailing secular understanding."
-Hosanna-Tabor, 565 U.S. at 197 (Thomas, J., concurring); see also Amos, 483 U.S. at 335 ("[I]t is a significant burden on a religious organization to require it ... to predict which of its activities a secular court will consider religious.")
+"Uncertainty about whether its ministerial designation will be rejected, and a corresponding fear of liability, may cause a religious group to conform its beliefs and practices regarding 'ministers' to the prevailing secular understanding."
+Hosanna-Tabor, 565 U.S. at 197 (Thomas, J., concurring); see also Amos, 483 U.S. at 336 ("[I]t is a significant burden on a religious organization to require it, on pain of substantial liability, to predict which of its activities a secular court will consider religious.").